munificent/game-programming-patterns/book/spatial-partition.markdown

 ## See Also

-* I've tried to not discuss specific spatial partitioning structures in detail here to keep the chapter high-level (and not too long!), but your next step from here should be to learn a few of the common ones.
+* I've tried not to discuss specific spatial partitioning structures in detail here to keep the chapter high-level (and not too long!), but your next step from here should be to learn a few of the common structures.
 Despite their scary names, they are all surprisingly straightforward.
 The common ones are:

     * [Grid](http://en.wikipedia.org/wiki/Grid_(spatial_index))
     * [Quadtree](http://en.wikipedia.org/wiki/Quad_tree)